dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-DataMatrixDetails.md

 **Return Value**

-The row count of the barcode.
+An integer representing the row count of the Data Matrix barcode.

 ### getColumns

-Get the column count of the barcode.
+Returns the number of columns of the Data Matrix barcode, indicating how many columns of data modules it contains.

 ```java
 int getColumns();